 worth naming.

 BFS gives you three concrete things.
-First, review-queue priority, your app updates get looked at faster, which matters more than it sounds when you ship often and every release sits in a queue.
-Second, a ranking and trust boost, the badge feeds into how the App Store surfaces apps and how merchants weigh them when they are choosing between options.
-Third, the badge itself, a visible mark of quality that does real work at the moment of decision.
+First, review-queue priority: your app updates get evaluated faster, which matters more than it sounds when you ship often and every release waits in a queue.
+Second, a ranking and trust signal: the badge feeds into how the App Store surfaces apps and how merchants weigh options at the decision moment.
+Third, the badge itself: a visible quality mark that does real work when a merchant is choosing between two similar apps.

 The trust signal is the one I would not underrate.
 A merchant comparing two apps that do roughly the same thing, with similar reviews, will lean toward the one wearing the badge.
-It is a tiebreaker, and in a crowded category tiebreakers compound.
-The ranking lift is harder to isolate cleanly, but it is real, and it stacks with the discovery work I covered in the App Store SEO piece.
+It acts as a tiebreaker.
+In a crowded category, tiebreakers compound over months of installs.
+The ranking lift is harder to isolate cleanly, but it is real, and it stacks with the discovery work I cover in the App Store SEO piece.

 | Benefit | What it does | How much it matters |